Updating Existing Records and Inserting New Ones

 Read the Mailchimp and MySQL topics to find out how to configure settings of the specific cloud app and database as well as view the Connections topic to know how to create a connection following several simple steps.

-We start by creating a data flow package using the following steps:
+We start by creating a data flow using the following steps:

 -